Applications for the 2022 Travel awards will open on Wednesday 26 January 2022

 Further information about YuStart can be found on the finances and funding webpage (YuStart tab).

-We are grateful to Santander Universities for generously funding the International Connections Awards.
+We are grateful to Santander Universities for generously funding the Travel Awards.
 Over 1,020 universities in 17 countries are members of the Santander Universities network.
 At York, Santander Universities provides funding for international travel, internships, student enterprise and masters scholarships.
 For more information about Santander at York, please contact Emily Souter, firstname.lastname@example.org

 YuFund is the new name for the York Annual Fund administered by the Office of Philanthropic Partnerships and Alumni (OPPA) .
 Substantial funds are raised from alumni, staff and friends through the Giving to York programme each year.